 Meet Laurie Scott

-Laurie Scott is the Member of Provincial Parliament for Haliburton-Kawartha Lakes-Brock, having been elected four times to represent her constituents at Queen’s Park since 2003.
-She currently serves as the Official Opposition Critic for Community Safety and Women’s Issues.
+Laurie Scott is the Member of Provincial Parliament for Haliburton-Kawartha Lakes-Brock, having been elected five times to represent her constituents at Queen’s Park since 2003.

 Laurie was born and raised in Kinmount and credits her late father Bill Scott, the local Federal Member of Parliament for 28 years, with having instilled in her a strong commitment to public service and the importance of giving back to your community.